 The AI Boom Needs Energy: How Renewable and Scalable Energy Solutions Are Shaping the Future

 In recent years, the rapid advancement of artificial intelligence (AI) has transformed industries and unlocked unprecedented possibilities in areas such as healthcare, finance, and autonomous systems.
 However, this explosion of AI innovation comes with an often-overlooked consequence: the massive energy demand required to power AI infrastructure, including data centers and high-performance computing.
-As the AI sector continues to grow, energy is emerging as a critical limiting factor—and renewable and scalable energy solutions are becoming more important than ever.
+As the AI sector continues to grow, energy is emerging as a critical limiting factor, and scalable energy solutions are becoming more important than ever.

 July 2024

-Massachusetts Manufacturing Innovation Initiative (M2I2) – $1.17M
+Massachusetts Manufacturing Innovation Initiative (M2I2)

 Massachusetts Manufacturing Innovation Initiative (M2I2) – $1.17M Build Manufacturing Facility - 30MWh/yr Production Capacity